 Renzi Stone, Founder, and CEO of Saxum discusses the essential questions to consider when selling a professional services firm, including the importance of knowing your why when developing a business exit strategy..

 Sean Magennis [00:00:15] Welcome to the Boutique with Collective 54, a podcast for founders and leaders of boutique professional services firms.
-I’ll go with this show is to help you grow, scale and exit your firm bigger and faster.
-I’m Sean Magennis Collective 54 Advisory Board member and your host.
+The goal of this show is to help you grow, scale, and exit your firm bigger and faster.
+I’m Sean Magennis, Collective 54 Advisory Board member, and your host.

-On this episode, I will make the case that step number one in selling a professional services firm is knowing why you were selling before you sell.
+In this episode, I will make the case that step number one in developing a business exit strategy and selling a professional services firm is knowing why you were selling before you sell.
 I’ll try to prove this theory by interviewing my friend Renzi Stone.
-Renzi as the chief executive officer and founder of Saxum, an Award-Winning 50 person integrated digital marketing agency and consultancy headquartered in Oklahoma City with a distributed workforce across the United States.
+Renzi is the Chief Executive Officer, and Founder of Saxum, an award-winning 50-person integrated digital marketing agency and consultancy headquartered in Oklahoma City with a distributed workforce across the United States.
 You can find Saxum at www.saxum.com.
 We’re going to learn a lot from Renzi.
-Renzi, great to be with you and welcome.
+Renzi, great to be with you, and welcome.

-Renzi Stone [00:01:24] Sean, excited to be with Capital 54, Collective 54.
-And looking forward to talking about exit strategies.
+Renzi Stone [00:01:24] Sean, excited to be with Capital 54 and Collective 54.
+And looking forward to talking about business exit strategies.

 Sean Magennis [00:03:51] Correct.

 Renzi Stone [00:03:52] I aspire to have a firm that has enough value that an exit is possible.